MicrosoftDocs/learn/learn-pr/azure/threat-response-sentinel-playbooks/includes/4-playbook-trigger.md

 The header bar provides the following options:

-- Use the **Add Playbook** button to create a new playbook.
+- Use the **Add Playbook** option to create a new playbook.
-- Use the **Refresh** button to refresh the display, for example, after you create a new playbook.
+- Use the **Refresh** option to refresh the display, for example, after you create a new playbook.
 - Use the drop-down time field to filter the status of the running of the playbooks.
-- The **Enable**, **Disable**, and **Delete** buttons are only available if you select one or more logic apps.
+- The **Enable**, **Disable**, and **Delete** option are only available if you select one or more logic apps.
-- Use the **Logic Apps documentation** button to review links to official Microsoft documentation for more information on logic apps.
+- Use the **Logic Apps documentation** option to review links to official Microsoft documentation for more information on logic apps.

 Contoso wants to use automated actions to prevent suspicious users from accessing their network.
 As their security administrator, you can create a playbook to implement this action.
 To create a new playbook, select **Add Playbook**.
 You will be directed to the page where you should create a new Logic App by providing inputs for the following settings:

 - **Subscription**.
 Select the subscription that contains the Azure Sentinel.
 - **Resource Group**.
 You can use an existing resource group or create a new one.
 - **Logic App name**.
 Provide a descriptive name for the logic app.
 - **Location**.
 Select the same location as where your Log Analytics workspace is located.
 - **Log Analytics**.
 If you enable log analytics, you can get information about playbook&#39;s runtime events.

-After providing these inputs, select **Review + Create** button, and then select **Create**.
+After providing these inputs, select the **Review + Create** option, and then select **Create**.

 ## Logic Apps Designer